dotnet/csharplang/proposals/init.md

 ## Detailed Design

 ### init accessors
-An init only property is declared by using the `init` accessor in place of the `set` accessor:
+An init only property (or indexer) is declared by using the `init` accessor in place of the `set` accessor:

 ```cs